dimaMachina/graphql-eslint/docs/rules/fragments-on-composite-type.md

 Fragments use a type condition to determine if they apply, since fragments can only be spread into a composite type (object, interface, or union), the type condition must also be a composite type.

 > This rule is a wrapper around a `graphql-js` validation function.
-[You can find it's source code here](https://github.com/graphql/graphql-js/blob/main/src/validation/rules/FragmentsOnCompositeTypesRule.ts).
+[You can find its source code here](https://github.com/graphql/graphql-js/blob/main/src/validation/rules/FragmentsOnCompositeTypesRule.ts).